-- (2) Interest consists of remaining interest payments on the 3.88% and 5.00% notes totaling \$154.4 million and remaining interest payments on the revolver totaling \$73.9 million.
+(2) Interest consists of remaining interest payments on the 3.88% and 5.00% notes totaling \$154.4 million and remaining interest payments on the revolver totaling \$73.9 million.
 The interest rates on the notes are fixed whereas the interest rate on the revolver is variable.
-We have assumed that the revolver balance carried will be \$600.0 million until the maturity date of September 12, 2021 using the interest rate as of June 27, 2018 which was approximately 3.79%. - (3) A "purchase obligation" is defined as an agreement to purchase goods or services that is enforceable and legally binding on us and that specifies all significant terms, including: fixed or minimum quantities to be purchased; fixed, minimum or variable price provisions; and the approximate timing of the transaction.
+We have assumed that the revolver balance carried will be \$600.0 million until the maturity date of September 12, 2021 using the interest rate as of June 27, 2018 which was approximately 3.79%.

+(3) A "purchase obligation" is defined as an agreement to purchase goods or services that is enforceable and legally binding on us and that specifies all significant terms, including: fixed or minimum quantities to be purchased; fixed, minimum or variable price provisions; and the approximate timing of the transaction.
 Our purchase obligations primarily consist of long-term obligations for the purchase of fountain beverages and professional services contracts and exclude agreements that are cancelable without significant penalty.

-Amount of Revolving Credit Facility Expiration by Period (in millions) Total Commitment More than 5 Years Less than 1 Year 1-3 Years 3-5 Years Revolving credit facility \$ 1,000.0 \$ \$ 110.0 \$ 890.0 \$
+Amount of Revolving Credit Facility Expiration by Period (in millions) Co Total mmitment -5 Years N More than 5 Years Revolving credit facility \$ 1,000.0 \$ \$ 110.0 \$ 890.0 \$